Mullum Malarum: Reception

 Mullum Malarum was well received at the time of its initial release, with commentators applauding it for establishing Tamil cinema as a "visual medium".
 The writer of a 25 August 1978 review in The Hindu appreciated the film for not having the "usual formula of fights, duets, intrigues and cabaret dances".
 The reviewer further noted that Rajinikanth showed "his mature artistry in a portrayal of a turbulent illiterate worker with a blind passion for his sister".
 The reviewer also praised the performances of Shoba and Jayalaxmi, called Balu Mahendra's camera work a "feast for the eyes", and Ilaiyaraaja's melodies "delicious".
 The critic was disappointed of the film's first half for moving at a "leisurely pace", but said the second half was "eventful".
 The Tamil magazine Ananda Vikatan, in its 3 September 1978 review, applauded the performances of Rajinikanth and Sarath Babu, along with Balu Mahendra's cinematography and Ilaiyaraaja's music.
 The reviewer also praised Mahendran's filmmaking skills and the fact that he told the story in a sharp manner without long dialogues, likening the film to Kurinchi flowers due to their rarity and rating it 61 out of 100.
+The Indian Express wrote, "It is rare for a film to combine a good story, the right cast and technicians - ingredients vital for a satisfying film" and Mullum Malaram "succeeds because it has just the right balance".

 After watching the film, M. G. Ramachandran—the then Chief Minister of Tamil Nadu—told Mahendran that he had no words to express his happiness, and that Mahendran set a new trend in Tamil cinema with Mullum Malarum.
 Ramachandran stated that Mahendran had reached a milestone beyond expectations.
 He added that Mahendran demonstrated clearly that cinema is a "visual medium".
 Ramachandran commented that the depiction of brother-sister relationships in film up to this point were full of dramatics, even in his own, but Mullum Malarum stood apart in its realism.
 He said the final scene was new not only to Tamil cinema but also to Indian cinema.
 Ramachandran lauded Rajinikanth's realistic acting and hoped the film would mark a big turnaround in his career.
 K. Balachander wrote in a letter of appreciation to Mahendran, "[A]n intelligent filmmaker has come to the cinema world.
 Silence rules in many places in this film which deserve appreciation".